novusengine/AssetConverter/README.md

 5. Run the `AssetConverter.exe` again.
 This process may take up to 5 minutes, but varies from setup to setup.
     - Compiling the project in debug instead of release causes this step to take an exponentionally longer amount of time.
-6. When the Asset Converter is finished, a new file called `Data` will be generated.
+6. When the Asset Converter is finished, a new folder called `Data` will be generated.
 This file will be used by the [Game](https://github.com/novusengine/Game) and will be discused in that project's README text file.